-If you plan to sell your home in a few years and the roof is in good shape, you may consider repairing it.
-However, if you want to stay in your home long term, it might make more sense to replace the roof now, especially if it’s showing its age.
+If you plan to sell your home in a few years and the roof is in good shape, you may consider roof repair.
+However, if you want to stay in your home long term, it might make more sense to replace the roof now.
+This is especially true if it’s showing its age.

-What Type of Damage are you Dealing With?
+What Type of Damage and Roof Repair are you Dealing With?

 Consider New Roof Incentives

-Though the cost of a new roof is more expensive than repairing it, sales incentives may make the new roof cost more affordable.
+Though the cost of a new roof is more expensive than roof repair, sales incentives may make the new roof cost more affordable.
 Using environmentally friendly materials could qualify for local or federal tax credits.
 Choosing materials resistant to fire, wind, and hail could lower your costs of homeowners insurance.
 New roofing materials are also more energy-efficient, which could reduce energy costs over the long term.